U.S. Route 340: History

 US 340 was widened and resurfaced with bituminous concrete from Knoxville to the approach to new bridge at Sandy Hook in 1948.
 In conjunction with the construction of the Frederick Freeway, US 340's cloverleaf interchange with US 40 was built in 1954 and 1955.
 Jefferson Street in Frederick was widened in 1956.
 When US 40 was moved from Patrick Street to the Frederick Freeway in 1959, US 340's eastern terminus was moved from Patrick Street west to the new interchange.
 Construction on the US 340 freeway began when the highway's bridge across Catoctin Creek was built in 1961.
 This bridge came into use in 1964 when the freeway segment between the MD 180 interchange east of Petersville and the ramp from MD 180 west of Jefferson was opened, replacing the curvaceous old alignment at Catoctin Creek.
 The present alignment of US 340 opened as a four-lane divided highway from the Valley Road / Keep Tryst Road intersection in Sandy Hook east to Weverton also opened that year.
 The portion of the freeway between Weverton and MD 180 east of Petersville was under construction in 1964 and completed in 1965.
 MD 180 was assigned to old US 340 from Sandy Hook to west of Jefferson in 1965.

 Construction on the US 340 freeway east toward Frederick began in 1966.
 The freeway east to the current Point of Rocks - Jefferson segment of US 15 was completed in 1967; however, the US 15 interchange would not become operational until the new US 15 was completed and the two U.S. highways became concurrent in 1970.
 US 340's interchanges with I-70 and MD 180 were completed in 1968 and the portion of the freeway from the US 15 interchange east to MD 180 opened in 1969.
 At that time, MD 180 was extended east over the old Jefferson-Frederick section of US 340.
 US 340's interchanges with MD 67 in Weverton and Mt.
 Zion Road near Frederick opened in 1971 and 1972, respectively.
 Several ramps were added to improve access between US 340 and I-70 in 1997, including a pair of ramps from eastbound I-70 to US 340 and the connection from northbound US 340 to westbound I-70 at US 340's northern terminus.
 The interchange at US 340's northern terminus was converted from a cloverleaf interchange to a partial cloverleaf interchange with traffic signals in 2004.

+The park and ride lot at the intersection of US 340 and Mount Zion Road was expanded and moved nearby, opening on August 29, 2022.

+On September 12, 2023, the West Virginia Department of Transportation broke ground on a project to stabilize rock on US 340 between Cheshunt Hill Road and Harpers Ferry Road after a risk of further deterioration; the project reduces rockslides and improves safety.
+Additional improvements were also made along Cheshunt Hill Road.
+The project impacted tourism in Harpers Ferry, costed $13.3 million, and opened on December 1, 2023.